 c.
-Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in \boxtimes substantial safety risks?
+Result in a change in air traffic patterns, including either an increase in traffic levels \boxtimes or a change in location that results in substantial safety risks?

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Discussion (c): This project will not require a clevels, or change the location of the current at traffic. d.
-Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes Discussion: The proposed access to the facilit Emergency Services Department.
-The prop loaders/backhoes, 2 graders, and various light- area since the surrounding commercial/indu Considering these factors, neither project constr to a design feature or incompatible use. posed constru duty trucks.
-T ustrial uses a ction equipment hese types of vehicl re already frequen consists of on es are not uncon ited by large me dozer, 2 mmon to the semi-trucks. e.
-Result in inadequate emergency access? \boxtimes Discussion: The project will take access from property.
-A new compacted all-weather roadwa roads will be a minimum of 25-feet wide ar Services Department has reviewed the project Therefore, since this project has been designed ay will connected compacted of and has do t to the solar facility for vehicle means etermined access for y.
-Within the fa- of egress.
-The or this project cility, access Emergency f.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Discussion (c): This project will not require a change in air traffic patterns, result in an increase in air traffic levels, or change the location of the current air traffic patterns, therefore there would be no impacts to air traffic. d.
+Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+Discussion: The proposed access to the facility is a straight access road, which has been reviewed by the Emergency Services Department.
+The proposed construction equipment consists of one dozer, 2 loaders/backhoes, 2 graders, and various light-duty trucks.
+These types of vehicles are not uncommon to the area since the surrounding commercial/industrial uses are already frequented by large semi-trucks.
+Considering these factors, neither project construction nor operation would substantially increase hazards due to a design feature or incompatible use. e.
+Result in inadequate emergency access? \boxtimes Discussion: The project will take access from Airport Road via an existing all-weather road on the airpor property.
+A new compacted all-weather roadway will connect to the solar facility.
+Within the facility, access roads will be a minimum of 25-feet wide and compacted for vehicle means of egress.
+The Emergency Services Department has reviewed the project and has determined access for this project is adequate Therefore, since this project has been designed to provide adequate access, there is no impact. f.
 Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
-Discussion (a-f): There are no public transit, b project is not anticipated to have any impact on location, therefore there is no impact.
-XV 'II.
-UTILITIES AND SERVICE SYSTEMS: V Would the proj ect: a.
-Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \boxtimes Discussion (a): The project would not dischar applicable to the project.
+Discussion (a-f): There are no public transit, I project is not anticipated to have any impact o location, therefore there is no impact.
+XV /II.
+UTILITIES AND SERVICE SYSTEMS: Would the proj ect: a.
+Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? \boxtimes Discussion (a): The project would not dischapplicable to the project.
 Therefore, the project Regional Water Quality Control Board. b.
 Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-Discussion (b): During construction, water construction fire hydrant meter permit, with th Drive Water needed for panel washing during e closest hydr ant being located at t Airport Way a nd Propeller construction fire hydrant meter permit, with the closest hydrant being located at Airport Way and Propeller Drive.
+Discussion (b): During construction, water construction fire hydrant meter permit, with t

+Discussion (b): During construction, water would be provided through a nearby fire hydrant, under a construction fire hydrant meter permit, with the closest hydrant being located at Airport Way and Propeller Drive.
 Water needed for panel washing during the operating life of the facility would be obtained from a commercial water truck with spray nozzle, and would be performed approximately twice per year.
 No new water or wastewater facilities will need to be constructed or expanded for this project, therefore there are no